A life without eggs? *gasp*

 - Egg Yolk

 So here’s the catch.
 Mason reacted to NOTHING.
 Yep, that’s right.
 Zero reactions which means he isn’t allergic / intolerant to egg whites!
-Bad news is that the doctor believes he has something called FPIES to eggs.
-FPIES stands for Food Protein Induced Enterocolitis Syndrome.
-Oh my, doesn’t that sound serious!
+It was such a relief to get those results and know that the reaction I saw was not due to an allergy.

 My experience probably won’t match yours but sometimes it helps to know that this happens to others.
-If you experienced a small rash, I would wait 6-8 weeks and reintroduce eggs.
+If you experienced a small rash, I would wait 4 weeks and reintroduce eggs using prep #2.
 You can go for egg yolks again or go for a fully cooked version, like an oat slice because the baking process will denature the egg white proteins.
 It’s very likely that your baby will grow out of this quickly.
-If you are on our Infant Nutrition Program, continue on to next week’s preparation because it’s really important to get the iron and zinc into those little bodies now for optimal brain growth and development.
-Wish me luck when Mason is 18 months old and grabs something off a table at a birthday party that has egg in it!!
+Continue on to the beef preparation because it’s really important to get the iron and zinc into those little bodies now for optimal brain growth and development.